Azure-Samples/azure-search-javascript-samples/README.md

-# JavaScript samples for Azure Cognitive Search
+# JavaScript samples for Azure AI Search

-This repository contains JavaScript code samples used in Azure Cognitive Search documentation.
-Unless noted otherwise, all samples run on the shared (free) pricing tier of an [Azure Cognitive Search service](https://learn.microsoft.com/azure/search/search-create-service-portal).
+This repository contains JavaScript code samples used in Azure AI Search documentation.
+Unless noted otherwise, all samples run on the shared (free) pricing tier of an [Azure AI Search service](https://learn.microsoft.com/azure/search/search-create-service-portal).

 | Sample | Description |
 |--------|-------------|